LawrenceLoz/FormulaShare-DX/README.md

 ### Create FormulaShare rule record
 From the Setup menu, type "Custom Metadata Types" and click "Manage Records" for FormulaShare Rule.
 Each of the custom metadata records are the settings for a single rule.
 The following fields define the setup of each rule:

+#### General setup
 * **Name** and **Label**: Add something to distinguish this rule from others
 * **Shared Object**: Select the object with records to be shared.
 Object must be set to Private (for Read or Edit access levels) or Public Read Only (for Edit access level), and must support sharing - child objects in a master-detail relationship and some standard objects do not support independent sharing rules
-* **Shared To Field**: Select the field on the object which identifies who to share records with.
-The field can return either the Salesforce 15 or 18 character Id of the entity to be shared to, or the role or group name (developer name) when the rule provides this sharing
-* **Shared_To_Field_Type**: Either "Id" or "Name", depending on return type of the Shared To Field
 * **Share With**: The type of entity this rule should share with.
 Options are "Users", "Roles", "Roles and Internal Subordinates" and "Public Groups"
 * **Sharing Reason**: For custom objects, the "Reason Name" of the sharing reason related to the rule
 * **Access Level**: Set to Read or Edit

+#### Fields to use when shared to field is on the shared object
+If the object being shared includes the reference to the user, group or role needing access, set the fields below:
+* **Shared To Field**: Select the field on the object which identifies who to share records with.
+The field can return either the Salesforce 15 or 18 character Id of the entity to be shared to, or the role or group name (developer name) when the rule provides this sharing
+* **Shared To Field Type**: Either "Id" or "Name", depending on return type of the Shared To Field

+#### Fields to use when shared to field is on a child object
+If the reference to the user, group or role needing access is on a child object of the object to be shared, set these fields:
+* **Child Object with Shared To Field**: Select the object which includes the reference
+* **Child Object Lookup Field**: The field associating the child object to the object to be shared
+* **Child Object Shared To Field**: The field which identifies who to share records with.
+The field can return either the Salesforce 15 or 18 character Id of the entity to be shared to, or the role or group name (developer name) when the rule provides this sharing
+* **Child Object Shared To Field Type**: Either "Id" or "Name", depending on return type of the Child OBject Shared To Field

 ### Test configuration